A High-Order Scheme for Image Segmentation via a modified Level-Set method: Numerical simulations

-Instead, in the shrinking case, a quantitative error evaluation is needed in addition to the qualitative one.
-In fact, looking at Fig. \ref{brain:shrink}, we can see that both schemes recognized the desired more external boundary.
-But analyzing the errors reported in Table \ref{tab:brain-shrink}, we observe that the AF-LW scheme produces lower values in both errors $P$-$Err_{rel}$ and $P$-$Err_1$ with respect to the monotone scheme for both the resolutions considered (input image size $170\times170$ and $340\times340$).
+For the shrinking case, a quantitative error evaluation is needed in addition to the qualitative one.
+Looking at Fig. \ref{brain:shrink}, we can see that all the three schemes recognized the desired more external boundary.
+Analyzing the errors reported in Tab. \ref{tab:brain-shrink}, we observe that the AF-LW scheme produces lower values in both errors $P$-$Err_{rel}$ and $P$-$Err_1$ with respect to the other schemes for both the resolutions considered (input image size $170\times170$ and $340\times340$ pixels).
 The errors in the second row have been computed using the mask visible in Fig. \ref{brain:initial-condition} on the right and are related to Fig. \ref{brain:shrink}.
-Comparing the CPU time with the two different resolutions, we note that with half time and half size we can obtain better accuracy with respect to the $P$-$Err_1$ error using the high-order scheme AF-LW instead of the monotone one.
+In that test of the brain, case b, the WENO scheme obtains errors closer to those of the AF scheme, lower with respect to the monotone scheme for both the considered image sizes.
+Comparing the CPU times with the two different resolutions, we note that with half size and less than half time we can obtain better accuracy with respect to the $P$-$Err_1$ error using the AF-LW scheme instead of the monotone one.
+Comparing only the two high-order schemes, again the CPU times of the WENO scheme are about $11$ or $20$ times greater than those necessary to the AF scheme.

-In Tab. \ref{tab:brain-CPU} we reported the CPU times in seconds related to the brain expansion tests illustrated in Fig. \ref{brain:exp-datum1} and Fig. \ref{brain:exp-datum2} for both schemes.
-We can see that all the tests are fast, needing about one minute and half in the worst case.
-The AF-LW scheme need of course more time, due to the computation of the smoothness indicators, but in any case it is still fast and competitive.